What’s the Difference Between Family Medicine and Internal Medicine?

 Family Medicine vs. Internal Medicine: Is there a right choice?

-No, there is not a right choice for everyone.
+No, there is no right choice for everyone.
 It depends on your preference.
 While the training and expertise may vary, that doesn’t necessarily mean one is better for a certain person than the other.

 For instance, while family medicine physicians are known to work extremely well with specialists and subspecialists, internal medicine physicians can capably do that as well.